scarletbright/avalanche-docs/docs/v1.0/en/api/evm.md

 ### avax.exportAVAX

-Send AVAX from the C-Chain to the X Chain.
+Send AVAX from the C-Chain to the X-Chain.
-After calling this method, you must call `importAVAX` on the X Chain to complete the transfer.
+After calling this method, you must call `importAVAX` on the X-Chain to complete the transfer.

 #### Signature